solid/data-interoperability-panel/resource-metadata/hypothesis.md

 ### Server Managed

 A Solid server stores information about a resource that clients can read but not change in Server Managed metadata.
-It MUST be supported as a resource metadata type by Solid servers.
+Examples of Server Managed metadata could include resource creation or modification timestamps, identity of the agent that created the resource, etc. It MUST be supported as a resource metadata type by Solid servers.

-A Server Managed metadata resource directly associated with a given resource is discovered by the client via ```rel=http://www.w3.org/ns/solid/terms#servermanaged```.
+A Server Managed metadata resource directly associated with a given resource is discovered by the client via ```rel=http://www.w3.org/ns/solid/terms#managed```.
 Conversely, the resource being described by a Server Managed metadata resource is discovered by the client via ```rel=describes```.

 A given Solid resource MUST NOT be directly associated with more than one Server Managed metadata resource.

-To access a Server Managed metadata resource, an [acl:agent](https://github.com/solid/web-access-control-spec#describing-agents) MUST have [acl:Read](https://github.com/solid/web-access-control-spec#aclread) privileges per the [ACL inheritance algorithm](https://github.com/solid/web-access-control-spec#acl-inheritance-algorithm) on the resource directly associated with it.
+To read a Server Managed metadata resource, an [acl:agent](https://github.com/solid/web-access-control-spec#describing-agents) MUST have [acl:Read](https://github.com/solid/web-access-control-spec#aclread) privileges per the [ACL inheritance algorithm](https://github.com/solid/web-access-control-spec#acl-inheritance-algorithm) on the resource directly associated with it.
+Modes of access beyond [acl:Read](https://github.com/solid/web-access-control-spec#aclread) MUST NOT be permitted on a Server Managed metadata resource.

 ### Configuration